ZuanovicLuka/findo-search-engine/README.md

 ### Ranking with BM25 algorithm

 Documents are scored using the BM25 ranking algorithm, which balances term frequency, document length, and term rarity.
-For each document in the postings, the searcher computes a BM25 score using parameters k = 1.2 and b = 0.75 as said in the assigment instructions, but the parameters can also be changed inside the Searcher class.
+For each document in the postings, the searcher computes a BM25 score using parameters k = 1.2 and b = 0.75 as said in the project instructions, but the parameters can also be changed inside the Searcher class.
 Document lengths are retrieved from doc_stats.jsonl.
 The final score is the sum of individual term contributions and the top results are then sorted by descending score.
 The number of results shown is the one that user entered in the web interface while searching.

 ### Result retrieval and output